hyperknot/openfreemap/README.md

 ## Roadmap

+v0.x - load balancing on Let's Encrypt

-v0.2 - load balancing using Round-Robin DNS.
+v0.2 - load balancing using Round-Robin DNS on Cloudflare.
 2+ servers for HTTP host

 v0.1 - everything works.
 1 server for tile gen, 1 server for HTTP host. <- we are here!